BUSINESSES have attacked a huge hike in the price the council charges to collect commercial waste.

 There are also concerns that the hike could lead to an increase in fly-tipping.

-But Waltham Forest Council said that the heavily subsidised service is currently operating at a predicted £440,000 deficit this year, and that the new prices will ensure waste collection is self-financing in future.
+But Waltham Forest Council said that the heavily subsidised service is currently operating at a predicted £440,000 deficit this year, and that the new prices will ensure waste collection is

 However Tony Kutner, owner of Cut to Size DIY store in Palmerston Road, Walthamstow, said many independent shops would suffer.